Acknowledgment for Payment of an Overdue Invoice

 Sample letter:

-Name of the sender:
+Name of the Sender:

-Sender’s position in the company:
+Sender’s Position in the Company:

 Date:

-Name of the recipient:
+Name of the Recipient:

-Address and contact details of the recipient
+Address and Contact Details of the Recipient:

-Subject: acknowledgment for payment of an overdue invoice
+Subject: Acknowledgment for Payment of an Overdue Invoice

 Dear Sir/Madam,

-We are looking forward to hearing from you again.
+We look forward to serving you better.

 Thank you,

-Sender’s name:
+Sender’s Name:

-Sender’s signatures
+Sender’s Signature:

 Acknowledgment for Payment of an Overdue Invoice

-File: Word (.docx) 2007+ and iPad
+File: Word (.docx) and iPad

 Size 20 KB